solai-y/Clerc/README.md

 -   Branch protection rules are recommended for `main` and `dev` to require passing CI and code review before merging.

+- The CD is done for the backend by redeploying the contents of the backend folder to the EC2 instance using resync

 Contributing
 ------------